Kentucky Route 90: Wayne County and beyond

-The route and its bypass intersect Kentucky Route 92 at Monticello on a northeasterly course, and are known locally as north–south thoroughfares.
+The route and its business route intersect Kentucky Route 92 at Monticello on a northeasterly course, and are known locally as north–south thoroughfares.
 It passes near Mill Springs, the namesake of a significant early Civil War battle across the Cumberland River (now Lake Cumberland), and a mill built in 1877 (accessible via KY 1275) and maintained by the U.S. Army Corps of Engineers.
-After entering Pulaski County it becomes a four-lane highway, crosses Lake Cumberland and turns south on a concurrency with US 27 from Burnside, Kentucky. about 14.6 miles (23.5 km) from Burnside to Parkers Lake.
+After entering Pulaski County it becomes a four-lane highway, crosses Lake Cumberland (Cumberland River) and turns south on a concurrency with US 27 from Burnside, Kentucky to cross the Cumberland River for a third time.
+The concurrency lasts about 14.6 mi from Burnside to Parkers Lake.
 Early in this stretch of road is the gateway to General Burnside State Park; it later enters the Daniel Boone National Forest.

 After departing US 27 in northern McCreary County, KY 90 is the main route that accesses Cumberland Falls State Resort Park.
-It crosses the Cumberland River a third time just upstream and around a bend from the falls.
-At the route's terminus in the Whitley County community of Young's Creek, there is a 0.32 mile-long (0.51 km) spur called KY 90S that serves as a secondary entrance to the highway for traffic going southbound on U.S. 25W.
-The road is signed as KY 90.
+As it enters Whitley County, it crosses the Cumberland River a fourth and final time just upstream and around a bend from the falls.
+Near the route's terminus in the Whitley County community of Young's Creek, there is a 0.32 mile-long (0.51 km) spur designated as KY 90S (also signed as KY 90) that serves as a secondary entrance to the highway for traffic going southbound on U.S. Route 25W, while the mainline KY 90 is primarily used for traffic destined for northbound US 25W towards Corbin.